Women-Owned Business Day

 • Co-Chair: The Honorable Heather Somers

-State Senator, Chief Deputy Republican Leader
+State Senator, Senior Deputy Republican Leader

 • The Honorable Martin Looney